-November 2016 to November 2017 has seen the births of four new Suffolk Punch foals.
+November 2016 to November 2017 saw the births of four new Suffolk Punch foals.
 These births have once again boosted the tiny population numbers in Australia, after the grievous loss of two stallions, Forgewood Benjamin 8909 in January 2017, in Australia, and Capleach Jackson 8919 in August 2017 in New Zealand.
+And now a fifth Suffolk Punch colt foal was born 16 December 2017

-What is exciting is that three of these births are by Embryo Transfer.
+What is exciting is that four of these foals are by Embryo Transfer.

 - one stallion in Australia